GUIDELINES FOR ADULTS

 Discipline: The 5 Step System

-In all instances of discipline, CODES Staff abides by our "5 Step System" which consists of:
+In all instances of discipline, staff abide by our

-1. Give a clear verbal warning, using student's name & a describing the improper behavior.
+1. Give a clear verbal warning, using student's name & describing the improper behavior.

 3. Increase TO to 10 min.